 Rhode Island's diversified economy is largely driven by tourism, manufacturing, and health services.
 The Ocean State has the nation's highest paid elementary school teachers and second-highest percentage of high schools offering AP computer science courses, providing new opportunities for the state's app economy workforce.
+State of the App Economy

-Led by a team of farmers, chefs, and food systems innovators, the WhatsGood platform is helping to strengthen local food ecosystems and support urban farming and local food sourcing.
-The platform helps connect local farmers and purveyors with restaurants and wholesale purchasers, while their app serves as a virtual farmers market that enables consumers to easily buy from their community's farmers, fishermen, and artisans.

-Based in Providence, Finnest offers kids aged 8 to 18 years old real-life money management skills combined with financial education.
+< Led by a team of farmers, chefs, and food systems innovators, the WhatsGood platform is helping to strengthen local food ecosystems and support urban farming and local food sourcing.
+The platform helps connect local farmers and purveyors with restaurants and wholesale purchasers, while their app serves as a virtual farmers market that enables consumers to easily buy from their community's farmers, fishermen, and artisans. ( Based in Providence, Finnest offers kids aged 8 to 18 years old real-life money management skills combined with financial education.
 Finnest's mobile app and secure, pre-paid debit card allow kids to manage their money, establish budgets, and set savings goals.
 The app's engaging interface helps motivate good money habits, while parental controls ensure kids avoid costly mistakes.

 The service sector drives South Carolina's economy, accounting for 83 percent of the state's GDP.
 However, growth in South Carolina's tech sector has outpaced the national average, with startups, developers, and cybersecurity experts increasingly drawn to Charleston's "Silicon Harbor."

+State of the App Economy

+43.450